 Cherry Blossoms are also seen all over the USA, especially known to bloom in Washington DC, Philadelphia, Newark, New York, Macon, Salem, and even in San Diego at Balboa Park.
 Washington DC, Brooklyn, Philadelphia, and Macon all have an annual Cherry Blossom Festival and Salem has a Cherry Blossom Day!

-Best Places in the USA to See Cherry Blossoms in the Spring
+Secret Places to See Cherry Blossoms in the USA

 Ohio University in Athens, Ohio